CAA an attack on Assam's culture, history; will not allow it to be implemented: Rahul | Politics

 The Citizenship Amendment Act (CAA) is an attack on the language, history and culture of Assam and the Congress will not allow it to be implemented, party leader Rahul Gandhi said in a video message on Tuesday.

+The BJP is trying to scrap Article 244A of the Constitution which deals with formation of an autonomous state comprising certain tribal areas in Assam and the Congress will implement all its clauses, he claimed in the message.

-Gandhi posted the video message for the people of the Northeastern state as he was unable to attend his scheduled election-related programmes due to heavy rains.
+Gandhi posted the video message for the people of the Northeastern state as his scheduled election-related programmes at Silchar and in two hill districts of Dima Hasao and Karbi Anglong were cancelled due to heavy rains.

-The Congress-led Grand Alliance, if voted to power, will fulfil the five guarantees it has given to the people of the state, he said.
+The Congress-led Grand Alliance, if voted to power, will fulfil the five guarantees it has given to the people of the state within hours of forming the government, he said.

 ''The first guarantee is we will not allow CAA to be implemented.
 It is an attack on Assam, your language, history, your tradition and culture,'' Gandhi said in his video message.